 The General Data Protection Regulation (GDPR) compliance is a must for businesses doing email marketing in the European Union (EU) or targeting customers in the region.
 According to the legislation, you must get consent to send your campaigns.

-If you’ve invested time and effort to grow your list of subscribers, then ensure that your campaign is in line with the regulation.
+If you’ve invested time and effort to grow your list of verified subscribers, then ensure that your campaign is in line with the regulation.
 To do that, you need the approval of your subscribers.

 In this post, we will share tips on how to write a GDPR consent email — the message asking your subscribers to provide their consent to receive your emails.